THE ROAD SO FAR…

 In short, it was EXACTLY what I needed….love and support and fun and for my friends to be there.

 When the idea of convention came up again, we finally pounced.
 We were ready.
 More importantly, I’d discovered the joy of making selfish decisions once in a while.
-I am enjoying being single, and find it increasingly satisfying to squash that annoying little voice that tells me I shouldn’t do something I want to.
+I was enjoying just being MYSELF, and find it increasingly satisfying to squash that annoying little voice that tells me I shouldn’t do something I want to.
 And so, Christmas of last year, we bit the bullet and purchased three silver package tickets to the Creation Salute to Supernatural convention stop in Vancouver.
 We excitedly watched the Creation website as they added cast members to the roster.
-We debated over photo op tickets.
+We debated over photo op ticket decisions.
 We agonized over what we would actually say when put in the same room as Team Free Will themselves.
 We debated what three ladies could wear as a group costume (I mean, come on….Sam, Dean and Cas are just WAY too obvious).

 As summer approached, we had become up to speed with what the SPN family (both the fanbase and the cast and crew) accomplishes.
 We marvelled over the power of the fanbase as it played a big part in getting Eric Kripke’s show Timeless un-cancelled on NBC, and a spin off called Wayward Daughters about Jody Mills and the other badass SPN ladies green lit.
 We signed up for gishwhes and let Misha Collins’ unholy influence over us lead us to cover ourselves in maple syrup.
 In truth, making the decision to attend the Supernatural convention opened the floodgates.
 More and more the show and the amazing people who make it inspire me to do things I’d never made time for before, or chickened out of or put off one way or another.
 Hell, this blog is one of them!